 This layer is the most delicate layer and must be protected during the manufacturing process to ensure the inks are not distorted or damaged.

 Last you have the backing layers.
 This is a very important layer for the dimensional stability and performance of the product.
 The backing provides the balance and stability to the top layers.
 This is also the major contributor to the total thickness of the LVT.
-Total thickness is often measured in millimeters (mm) and can range from 2.0 mm to 5.0 mm in traditional LVT constructions.
+Total thickness is often measured in millimeters (mm) and can range from 2.0 mm to 5.0 mm in traditional Luxury Vinyl Tile constructions.

 Now you know the layers that make up LVT.
 How do they get put together to make a finished product?